 I tend to hang out on the HF CW bands with an occasional effort on SSB just to make sure the microphone is working, with a little RTTY thrown in from time to time.
 My peak contest success came in 1991 when I won the ARRL DX Contest from HK0/N3JT.
 I am active in the CW Operators' Club (CWops) and am a member of the First Class CW Operators Club (FOC).

-The rig is a K3, Acom 2000A, Skyhawk tribander at 24m, a Cushcraft 3-band WARC rotatable dipole at 26m, a Cushcraft 2 ele 40m beam at 28m and LF dipoles.
+The Virginia rig is a K3, Acom 2000A, Skyhawk tribander at 24m, a Cushcraft 3-band WARC beam at 26m, a Cushcraft 2 ele 40m beam at 28m and LF dipoles.
 The Florida station is a K3 and Cushcraft R9 vertical, with an Ameritron AL-80B at the ready.
 I also have a K3 Mini in Florida that allows me to listen to myself transmit from Virginia - and even talk with myself if there is nobody around!
 (No, not really!)

 A new addition is an M2 5el beam on 6m attached to the chimney at the Virignia QTH, about 35 feet off the ground.
 This new activation on 6m follows a 45-year hiatus as measured from the time the bumper-mounted 6m halo antenna fell off my dad's car onto the street as we were driving.
 My recollection is of people pointing toward the back of the car as we went by.
 I kept the halo for many years as a momento for many years but it disappeared in the move to our current Virginia QTH on 2001.